JunaidMB/watson_translator_webapp/README.md

 This is a side project in which I've built a Google translate type clone in R Shiny.
 Instead of using the Google API, I have used the Watson Natural Language Translation service available from IBM.
 Further information about what this model is and what it can do can he found [here](https://cloud.ibm.com/docs/language-translator?topic=language-translator-gettingstarted).

 There are 2 branches in this repository - master and text_input_translation.
-The Shiny app in the master branch allows a document level translation provided the file we want to translate is saved in a local directory as a `.txt` file.
-The Shiny app in the text_input_translation branch allows the user to type in their own text and specify the target language to which they would like it translated.
+The Shiny app (`app.R`) in the `master` branch allows a document level translation provided the file we want to translate is saved in a local directory as a `.txt` file.
+The Shiny app in the `text_input_translation` branch allows the user to type in their own text and specify the target language to which they would like it translated.

 Since I'm using a [Lite](
 https://cloud.ibm.com/catalog/services/language-translator) plan with the Watson Natural Language Translation service, I have restricted the input of the text to a maximum of 50 KB with UTF-8 encoding.